Fregixe/currencyapi/README.md

 ## Installation

 Project runs on JDK 11.
 That's a maven-based project, and application is Dockerized.
-There are three containers for: database, api and pgadmin for administraing database.
+There are three containers for: database, api and pgadmin for administraing database.<br/>
 To start api use docker-compose.
 Make sure you have your docker-compose and docker installed and running and in project's directory run:
 ```